CoquiCoders/beta-book/about/README.md

 **The coqui is a native species to Puerto Rico** and has been their cultural symbol and national icon.
 When Puerto Ricans want to express their nationality, they say: *"Soy de aquí como el coquí!"* (I'm from here like the coquí!).

-And so - we became the Coqui Team and never looked back.
+And so - we became the Coqui Team.